 The subtropical jet is centered near 30° latitude in the winter hemisphere.
-This jet: (1) is very steady; (2) meanders north and south a bit; (3) is about 10° latitude wide (width ≈1,000 km); and (4) has seasonal-average speeds of about 45 m s-1 over the Atlantic Ocean, 55 to 65 m s-1 over Africa and the Indian Ocean, and 60 to 80 m s-1 over the western Pacific Ocean.
+This jet: (1) is very steady; (2) meanders north and south a bit; (3) is about 10° latitude wide (width $\approx$ 1,000 km); and (4) has seasonal-average speeds of about 45 m s-1 over the Atlantic Ocean, 55 to 65 m s-1 over Africa and the Indian Ocean, and 60 to 80 m s-1 over the western Pacific Ocean.
 The core of fast winds near its center is at 12 km altitude (Fig. 11.35).
 It is driven by outflow from the top of the Hadley cell, and is affected by both Coriolis force and angular-momentum conservation.

-The polar jet is centered near 50 to 60° latitude in the winter hemisphere.
-The polar jet: (1) is extremely variable; (2) meanders extensively north and south; (3) is about 5° latitude wide; and (4) has widely varying speeds (25 to 100 m s-1).
+The polar jet is centered near 50 to $60^{\circ}$ latitude in the winter hemisphere.
+The polar jet: (1) is extremely variable; (2) meanders extensively north and south; (3) is about $5^{\circ}$ latitude wide; and (4) has widely varying speeds (25 to $100~{\rm m~s^{-1}}$ ) driven by varying horizontal temperature gradients.
 The core altitude is about 9 km.
-This jet forms over the polar front - driven by thermal-wind effects due to the strong horizontal temperature contrast across the front.
+This jet forms over the polar front-driven by thermal-wind effects due to the strong horizontal temperature contrast across the front.

-When meteorological data are averaged over a month, the subtropical jet shows up clearly in the data (e.g., Fig. 11.36) because it is so steady.
+When meteorological data are averaged over 30 years, the subtropical jet shows up clearly in the data (e.g., Fig. 11.36) because it is so steady.
 However, the polar jet disappears because it meanders and shifts so extensively that it is washed out by the long-term average.
 Nonetheless, these transient meanders of the polar jet (troughs and ridges in the Rossby waves) are extremely important for mid-latitude cyclone formation and evolution (see the Extratropical Cyclone chapter).

-In the summer hemisphere both jets are much weaker (Figs. 11.35b and 11.36), because of the much weaker temperature contrast between the equator and the warm pole.
-Core wind speeds in the subtropical jet are 0 to 10 m s-1 in N. Hemisphere summer, and 5 to 45 m s-1 in S. Hemisphere summer.
-This core shifts poleward to be centered near 40° to 45° latitude.
-The polar jet is also very weak (0 to 20 m s-1) or non-existent in summer, and is displaced poleward to be centered near 60° to 75° latitude.
+In the summer hemisphere, the jets from the west have merged (Figs. 11.35b and 11.36), and the winds are slower because of the weaker temperature contrast between the equator and the warm pole.
+Core wind speeds in the jet are 0 to 10 m s $^{-1}$ in N. Hemisphere summer, and 5 to 45 m s $^{-1}$ in S. Hemisphere summer.
+This core shifts poleward to be centered near $40^{\circ}$ to $45^{\circ}$ latitude.
+A weak jet from the east is centered at roughly $10^{\circ}$ latitude in the summer hemisphere.